That was the issue raised by a job seeker I was coaching today – let’s call him Peter. “I get asked a question and I just can’t answer it. I’m stuck.”

 As a last resort, table it.
 Ask if you can come back to the question later.
 With any luck, either you’ll think of an answer later in the interview, or they’ll forget to ask again.
 Maybe you’ll think of a great answer after you’ve left and you can include it in your thank you note.

 Prepare ahead of time for any “danger zones.”
 There’s one category of “impossible interview questions” that deserves a whole article: questions that probe significant negatives, such as your lack of a certain important qualification, whether/why you were fired, a job that didn’t work out or a long period of unemployment.
-Read next week’s post to learn how to handle problem questions like these so your interview stays on track toward getting the offer.
+Read next week’s post to learn how to handle problem questions like these so your interview stays on track toward winning the offer.